-Case 3: Host Nation provides aircrews to conduct acceptance flights.
-This situation is relatively rare and restricted to OCONUS FMS cases.
-There are two sub-cases that may arise in this case; host nation is cooperative and provides currency information or host nation refuses to cooperate and withholds information.
-In both sub-cases, a waiver for Service Guidance may be required if the flights are following host nation flight rules.
-This case also applies to mixed crew flights (host nation and contractor crewmembers flying together).
+Case 3: The host nation provides aircrews to conduct acceptance flights.
+This situation is relatively rare and restricted to OCONUS Foreign Military Sales (FMS) cases.
+There are two sub-cases that may arise in this scenario; the host nation is cooperative and provides currency information, or the host nation refuses to cooperate and withholds information.
+In both subcases, a waiver for Service Guidance may be required if the flights are following host nation flight rules.
+If on 8210-1D, a waiver would only be required for mixed aircrew flights.
+This case also applies to mixed aircrew flights (host nation and contractor crewmembers flying together).
 Note: Sorties & Flight Hours count for monthly reporting.